Saturday, May 23, 2026

 Harold von Schmidt's illustrations for Death Comes for the Archbishop were greatly admired when they first appeared in 1927.

 Von Schmidt was ideally suited to illustrate Willa Cather's tale of the southwestern desert.
-He grew up in that land, roughing it on cattle drives, wrangling horses and walking the buffalo trails.
-He got to know and love the desert by contemplating vast landscapes of clouds and rocks under a bright sun.
-The desert, rather than the characters, became the center of his big, bold illustrations.
-Such pictures are not just narrative representations of a text; rather they are intended to "illuminate" a book by complementing and expanding upon the words-- one of the highest roles for illustration.
+He grew up in that land, roughing it on cattle drives, wrangling horses and riding the buffalo trails.
+He got to know and love the desert by contemplating vast landscapes of clouds and rocks under an intense sun.

 The potency of his illustrations was recognized and commented upon in arts magazines (which in those days paid close attention to important developments in the illustration world).